zxr-creator/make_test_demo/README.md

 # make_test_demo
-Makefile for a complex project with node dependencies.
+Makefile for a demo project with node dependencies.

 The dependency relationships are: